Vishal41735/Food_frenzy_frenzy/README.md

-# FoodFrenzy
+# Food_frenzy_frenzy
-FoodFrenzy is a comprehensive system designed for managing customers, inventory, and orders.
+Food_frenzy_frenzy is a comprehensive system designed for managing customers, inventory, and orders.
 It offers secure authentication, role-based access control, and database integration using MySQL.
 Built with Spring Boot and Thymeleaf, the application provides a seamless experience for admin and staff members.